|

 Business Loss Income Insurance

-Period of Restoration
+Period of Restoration for business interruption insurance

 Business Income Coverage